 - Karl Pilkington from The Ricky Gervais Show told the story of how Plato died, incredibly incorrect.
 He stated that there's a species of bird (or that there used to be) that dropped its eggs onto rocks so they would hatch, and as Plato was bald and from above his head would look like a rock, the bird dropped it and the egg killed him.
 Ricky and Stephen just laughed and didn't bother trying to correct him, though they said he was wrong on so many levels.

-- And there's always that wonderful moment, known to all birdwatchers, when you're watching a movie and it shows a shot of a bald eagle... while a Red-Tailed Hawk screams in the background.
+- The Colbert Report: And there's always that wonderful moment, known to all birdwatchers, when you're watching a movie and it shows a shot of a bald eagle... while a Red-Tailed Hawk screams in the background.
 Presumably they thought sparrow-like chirping wasn't manly enough for the mascot of Eagleland.
 Once an Episode on The Colbert Report, the eagle in the opening credits (whose name is Liberty, if you were wondering) makes precisely this noise.
 This makes sense in the context of the show, as bald eagles should sound like that.

-- The Limpkin, a mostly unremarkable bird found in Central and South America, plus Florida, has a very distinctive and indeed downright bizarre cry that's impossible to mistake for anything else.
-According to the movies, vocal limpkins are apparently a staple of African jungles (especially the Tarzan movies).
-Oh, and the hippogriff in the movie version of Harry Potter and the Prisoner of Azkaban is voice-acted for by one of these little brown birds.
+- Harry Potter and the Prisoner of Azkaban: The Limpkin, a mostly unremarkable bird found in Central and South America, plus Florida, has a very distinctive and indeed downright bizarre cry that's impossible to mistake for anything else.
+The hippogriff in the movie is voice-acted for by one of these little brown birds.

 - Comedian Brian Regan told a story about a golf tournament that was caught inserting non-indigenous bird sounds by a savvy bird enthusiast.
 "I guess I'm supposed to believe the blue-breasted whipper willow has decided to alter its annual migratory route to enjoy a little golf!"